Adnan-Kibe/primeyard-django-backend/README.md

 `DB_HOST`: Host address for the database server (usually localhost for local development).

 `DB_PORT`: Port number for the database server (default is 5432).

+## Running the Application

+To start the application, run the following command:

+> python manage.py runserver

+## Adding a superuser

+To create a superuser, run the following command:

+> python manage.py createsuperuser